vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/advanced/extend.md

 In your entry file, set `extends: hopeTheme(options)` to extend the `vuepress-theme-hope` theme.

-The aliases of the same name (`alias`) and layouts (`layouts`) of your own newly created theme has higher priority over the extended theme `vuepress-theme-hope`, which means that you can override `vuepress-theme-hope` components via `alias` and add or override layout provided by `vuepress-theme-hope` via `layouts`.
+The aliases of the same name (`alias`) and layouts (`layouts`) of your own newly created theme has higher priority over the extended theme `vuepress-theme-hope`, which means that you can override `vuepress-theme-hope` components via `alias`.

 ::: code-tabs#language